Related articles HERE

 What is true is that "Disasters such as earthquakes, volcanic eruption, tornados, and hurricanes can have a sobering effect upon the human mind.
 They can challenge complacent, self-centered, and self-sufficient people to acknowledge their finiteness and helplessness and thus to seek God"

-Disasters serve as a wake up call to repentance for mankind.
-Disasters can have a sobering effect upon the human mind.
-When a war breaks out, or an earthquake destroys countless lives and property, or a drought burns the crops and dries up the water supply, or an epidemic disease victimizes millions of persons, many people will call out to God either in curse or prayer.
+Disasters often serve as a wake up call to repentance.
+When a war breaks out, an earthquake destroys countless lives and property, a drought burns the crops and dries up the water supply, or a disease victimizes millions of persons, many people will call out to God either in curse or prayer.
 C. S. Lewis wrote that "pain is God's megaphone to a deaf world."

 I do not know whether there is actually a high school in California that has posted a sign which reads: "In the event of an earthquake, the Supreme Court ruling against prayers in school will be temporarily suspended".
 What I am reasonably certain of is, in case of an earthquake, the Supreme Court’s ruling will be largely ignored.